zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 Typically Arduino hardware can re-program the Bootloader by connecting the ICSP header and issuing the "Burn Bootloader" option from the Arduino IDE.
-On the Arduino 101, this option is not currently functional.
+On the Arduino 101, this option is not provided.

 #.
 Confirm the Zephyr SDK has been installed on your platform.